Thyra Schmidt

-Thyra Schmidt (1974) is a German visual artist.
+Thyra Schmidt is a German visual artist.

 Life and work

-Schmidt studied fine arts from 1996 to 2000 at the University of Applied Sciences and Arts in Hannover, under Peter Tuma, and in 1999/2000 at the Hiroshima City University, Faculty of Art, Japan.
-From 2000 to 2001 she studied under Dörte Eißfeldt at the Braunschweig University of Art, and from 2001 to 2005 under Thomas Ruff at the Kunstakademie Düsseldorf.
-She lives and works in Düsseldorf.

 In her work, Schmidt combines photographic and film techniques with predominately self written texts and develops installations for indoor and outdoor spaces.
 "They are interpersonal events, often based on personal experience, which she reflects in a poetically constructed manner."

 At invitation by the Norwegian Goethe-Institut, Schmidt realized the art project I can't just be nowhere in the city center of Oslo, Norway, in 2009.
 "The title I can't just be nowhere speaks to the character of the Oslo installation in the public space and refers to the essentials in Schmidt’s work, namely the presence of the human figure, the particular moment and the relationship to the location.
 The photos and expressions that were projected on posters on buildings often related closely to the architectural context.
 They are large format photographic and text works with privately looking themes and are positioned onto various exterior surfaces of houses, public buildings or shops.
 This connected installation, which covered eleven sites in three inner urban districts of Oslo, assume ambivalence, as they oscillate between the intimate and the public."

 In 2017, during her artist residence in Hongcheon, South Korea, Thyra Schmidt created the art work Two friends leave the room and walk in different directions – the sentence was translated into Korean and was exposed as textile banner at the facade of the Hongcheon Art Museum for the group exhibition Moving Shadow.